pachterlab/splitcode/README.md

 # splitcode

 **splitcode** is a tool that enables flexible and efficient preprocessing, parsing, and manipulation of sequencing reads according to a user’s specifications.
+Please visit the manual at https://splitcode.readthedocs.io/

 ![alt text](https://raw.githubusercontent.com/Yenaled/splitcode/main/figures/splitcode_figure.png?raw=true)

-## Manual

-For the manual, please visit https://splitcode.readthedocs.io/

 ## License